-The primary objective of our research education program is train our students to be research “information masters” who can integrate the latest scientific evidence with patient preferences and clinical evaluation in healthcare delivery.
+The primary objective of our research education program is train our students in “information mastery”, able to identify, interpret and integrate the latest scientific evidence with patient preferences and their own clinical expertise in the context of care.

-Northwestern has identified nine EIP competencies for its students which are addressed in the Foundations of Evidence Informed Practice courses and in other courses in the program curricula.
+NWHSU has identified nine EIP competencies for its students which are addressed in the Foundations of Evidence-Informed Practice courses and in other courses in the program curricula.

-We also hope to stimulate students’ interest in research and to create pathways for interested individuals to pursue CAM research careers.
-This is accomplished through the EIP Student Internships.
+We also hope to stimulate students’ interest in research and to create pathways for interested individuals to pursue research careers.
+This is accomplished through EIP Student Internships.

 Evidence informed practice competencies